adamhatton/john-breedon-bass-tuition-pp4/README.md

 - Each page has the same footer at the bottom, containing links to the tutor's Facebook and YouTube channels (note that these are for illustration purposes only, the channels do not exist)
 - Each of the links opens in a new tab so that the user does not lose where they were
-- The footer uses css styling to always appear at the bottom of the window, even if there is minimal content (for example on a login page)
+- The footer uses CSS styling to always appear at the bottom of the window, even if there is minimal content (for example on a login page)

 ![footer screenshot](docs/screenshots/footer.jpg)